 For information on nonfatal workplace injury and illness, see the most recently published industry data.
 See the latest industry incidence rates (OSHA recordable case rates), or calculate a firm's incidence rate by using BLS's incidence rate calculator.
 More information on calculating incidence rates.

 Detailed data on nonfatal injuries and illnesses, including by occupation, event, source, and nature can be found in worker case and demographic data.

 For information on fatal workplace injuries, search fatal injuries data.For the highlights of the most recently published data and publication schedule, see IIF news releases.

 This article examines the experience of older workers during the 1992-2017 period.
 Compared to wokers overall, older workers were more likely to be fatally injured on the job.Read More

 Nearly 50 years of occupational safety and health data

 50 years of data show that workers are incurring fewer injuries and fatalities on the job.
 There is still work to do make workplaces safer.Read More

 Number and Rate of Cases of Musculoskeletal Disorder for Nonfatal Occupational Injury and Illness Cases Requiring Days Away From Work (State Tables)

 Industry, Occupation, and Case Coding

-The rate of nonfatal occupational injuries and illnesses among private industry employees was unchanged for the first time since 2012 at 2.8 cases per 100 full-time equivalent workers in 2018.
-Workers in private industry incurred 2.8 million injuries or illnesses in 2018.
+In 2019, the rate of nonfatal occupational injuries and illnesses among private industry employees was 2.8 cases per 100 full-time equivalent workers.
+Private industry workers incurred 2.8 million injuries or illnesses in 2019, unchanged from 2018.